tylerbutler/engineer/engineer/docs_source/bundled_plugins.rst

 help keep things organized.
 When combined with :ref:`metadata finalization`, Engineer can do a lot of heavy lifting to keep your posts organized and easy to manage.

-The Post Renamer plugin is enabled by default, and can be disabled by setting the ``POST_RENAME_ENABLED`` setting to false.
+The Post Renamer plugin is disabled by default, and can be enabled by setting the ``POST_RENAME_ENABLED`` setting to true.
 When enabled, the plugin uses the ``POST_RENAME_CONFIG`` setting to determine how to rename files.
 This configuration setting is similar in form to the :attr:`~engineer.conf.EngineerConfiguration.PERMALINK_STYLE` setting, and specifies a mapping of :ref:`post status<post status>` to a rename format string.